bensanmorris/practical_performance/README.md

 - set OPENCV_TRACE=1 environment variable (and optionally OPENCV_TRACE_LOCATION to the path to write the OpenCV trace logs to)
 - run your app
 - generate a top 10 most costly OpenCV functions report as follows: `[opencv_repo_location]/modules/ts/misc/trace_profiler.py [your_opencv_trace_dir]/OpenCVTrace.txt 10` .
-NB. this report includes run time cost as well as the thread id of the calling thread - useful when trying to evaluate cpu usage
+NB. this report includes run time cost as well as the number of threads that called this function (the "thr" column) - useful when trying to evaluate cpu usage

 # OpenCV and multi-threading